 What is Palacsinta: Hungarian sweet pancakes with cocoa, apricot or strawberry jam, cottage cheese, or poppy seed.
 The filling is placed on a thin crepe, rolled and sprinkled with powdered sugar.

-What is Gundel Palacsinta: Hungarian pancakes a la Gundel is a sweet crepe filled with ground walnuts, raisins and rum in chocolate sauce.
+What is Gundel Palacsinta: Hungarian pancake a la Gundel is a sweet crepe filled with ground walnuts, raisins and rum in chocolate sauce.
 Then it is covered with a dark chocolate sauce.

-Where to eat Hungarian pancakes: Kisharang Étkezde, Hungarikum Bisztró, Ildikó Konyhája, Frici Papa, Terv Bisztró
+Where to eat Hungarian pancakes in Budapest: Kisharang Étkezde, Hungarikum Bisztró, Ildikó Konyhája, Frici Papa, Terv Bisztró

 7. Somloi Galuska